PassiveLemon/tmodloader1.4-docker/README.md

 </br>

 ## Modpack </br>
 In tModLoader on your client, enable any mods that you want to play with.
-You shouldn't include any client side only mods in the modpack folder for the server.
+Idealy, you shouldn't include any client side only mods in the modpack folder for the server.
 Mods are included in the modpack folder. </br>

 Go to the mod pack section. </br>